Ceramic pig art project

 How to make a pinch pot

 Start with a ball of clay about the size of a golf ball.
 Push thumb into the ball to make a hole.
 With a pinching motion, begin shaping the hole to create sides.
 Be careful to show the children that pinching just the top of the pot results in very thin sides.
 They must pinch near the base as well.
-Here is a good tutorial for a pinch pot.

 How to make a hollow ball